agpaoa/digital_compass/README.md

    - If the digital_compass source downloaded in step 1 is not zipped, click **Browse** under **Project Directory (unpacked)** and browse for the digital_compass source you downloaded in step 1.
 5. Click next after locating source.
 6. Select all (digital_compass, lpc_board_nxp_lpcxpresso_1769, lpc_chip_175x_6x).
 Under Options check box for **Copy projects into workspace**.
 Click Finish.
-7. Often the LPCXpresso Console will not display printf's correctly.
+7. Sometimes the LPCXpresso console will not handle a printf correctly with its default settings.
 To fix this go to the Quickstart panel and click on **Quick Settings**.
+Make sure all debug sessions are stopped and the digital_compass folder in the Projects panel workspace (Upper left corner) is highlighted.
    - Select **Set Library/Header Type**
    - Select **Newlib (semihost)**
 8. Using the Quickstart panel, click on **Build all projects**.